 There's a problem with our theory of the universe: Even after more than a century of research, we can only explain 5 percent of it.
 The rest is "dark" — invisible, unidentified matter that we can only detect from the pull of its gravity.
-While scientists get to work on understanding these mysterious substances — called dark energy and dark matter, respectively — one researcher is trying something different.
-What if dark energy and dark matter weren't two substances, but one?
+While scientists get to work on understanding these mysterious substances — called dark energy and dark matter — one researcher is trying something different.
+What if dark energy and dark matter aren't two substances, but one?
 It might sound overly simplistic, but there are some good reasons to believe that this negative-mass "dark fluid" could really exist.

 The Missing 95%